 How to reach Freiburg: Travellers can reach Freiburg by train from Frankfurt or Zurich.

-Folegandros in Aegean Sea
+Folegandros in the Aegean Sea

 The getaway town of Folegandros is a mini Greek island located in the Aegean Sea.
 The town is a section of the southern Cyclades part and Santorini Sikinos, Anafi, and Ios.
 The town of Folegandros is no less beautiful than an Aegean treasure.
-The small town has around 765 inhabitants and houses three mini villages.
-The villages- Chora, Karavostasis, and Ano Meria, are interconnected connected by a paved route.
+The small town has around 765 inhabitants and houses three mini-villages.
+The villages- Chora, Karavostasis, and Ano Meria, are interconnected, connected by a paved route.
 If a traveler wants to visit a quiet mini hideout somewhere in Europe, then the unexplored Folegandros island is the best.
-The village of Chora on the island sits on the cutting edge of a 200-meter tall cliff.
+The village of Chora on the island sits on the cutting edge of a 200-meter-tall cliff.
 The village gives a mesmerizing view of the typical whitewashed houses and pure white pebbled beach.
 The island also has plentiful attractive landscapes, towering cliffs, and caves pleasing to the eyes.
-Folegandros houses multiple mini resorts that offer all the luxuries for a comfortable stay by the tourists.
+Folegandros houses multiple mini-resorts that offer all the luxuries for a comfortable stay by the tourists.

 How to reach Folegandros: Tourists can reach the island by boat or ferry from Piraeus.
 The ferry ride will take around eight hours and 3.5 hours in a speedy boat.